FUNDS – TRUST ACCOUNT

 (b) Persons acting on your behalf; and

-(c) Other relevant persons such as your beneficial owners or persons who have effective control of you and, in the case of a trust, the beneficiaries of the trust.
+(c) Other relevant persons such as your beneficial owners or persons who have effective control of you a client entity and, in the case of a trust, the beneficiaries of the trust.

 - We may not be able to act or continue acting for you, or to complete trust account transactions for you, until this is completed.